Our Lady of Fátima: Marian apparitions

 During the June visit, the children said the lady told them to say the Holy Rosary daily in honor of Our Lady of the Rosary to obtain peace and the end of the Great War.
 (Three weeks earlier, on 21 April, the first contingent of Portuguese soldiers had embarked for the front lines of the war.)
 The lady also purportedly revealed to the children a vision of hell, and entrusted a secret to them, described as "good for some and bad for others".
 Fr.
 Ferreira later stated that Lúcia recounted that the lady told her, "I want you to come back on the thirteenth and to learn to read in order to understand what I want of you. ...I don't want more."

 In the following months, thousands of people flocked to Fátima and nearby Aljustrel, drawn by reports of visions and miracles.
-On 13 August 1917, the provincial administrator Artur Santos (no relation to Lúcia dos Santos) intervened, as he believed that these events were politically disruptive in the conservative country.
+On 13 August 1917, the provincial administrator Artur Santos (no relation to Lúcia dos Santos) intervened.
+He believed that these events were politically disruptive in the conservative country.
 He took the children into custody, jailing them before they could reach the Cova da Iria.
 Santos interrogated and threatened the children to get them to divulge the contents of the secrets.
 Lúcia's mother hoped the officials could persuade the children to end the affair and admit that they had lied.
 Lúcia told Santos everything short of the secrets, and offered to ask the woman for permission to tell the official the secrets.

 That month, instead of the usual apparition in the Cova da Iria on 13 August, the children reported that they saw the Virgin Mary on 19 August, a Sunday, at nearby Valinhos.
 She asked them again to pray the rosary daily, spoke about the miracle coming in October, and asked them "to pray a lot, a lot for the sinners and sacrifice a lot, as many souls perish in hell because nobody is praying or making sacrifices for them."

 The three children claimed to have seen the Blessed Virgin Mary in a total of six apparitions between 13 May and 13 October 1917.
 Lúcia also reported a seventh Marian apparition at Cova da Iria.
 The year 2017 marked the 100th anniversary of the apparitions and it was celebrated with the visit of Pope Francis to the Sanctuary of Fátima.

+Messages

+The words allegedly spoken by Mary to the three children include: